14 min read

 If you can find ways to reduce your monthly spending, you'll be able to extend your startup's financial runway.

-Finally, you can extend your startup's financial runway by raising additional funding from investors.
-This is typically done through a process called equity financing, where many startups in pre-revenue stage offer equity in exchange for investment.
+Finally, you can extend your startup’s financial runway by raising additional funding from investors.
+This is typically done through a process called equity financing, where many startups in the pre-revenue stage offer equity in exchange for investment.

 By raising money from investors, you can fatten your cash balance to keep operating and achieve profitability.